Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

-# Fox ML Infrastructure — Roadmap (Winter 2025 → 2026)
+# Fox ML Infrastructure — Roadmap

-Stability now.
-Feature development resumes January 2026.
+Direction and priorities for ongoing development.
+Timelines are aspirational and subject to change.

 ## Phase 0 — Winter 2025 (Right Now)